anuj1366/vpc-creation/README.md

 This repository provides an API for managing VPC resources.
 It exposes two endpoints:

-1: POST /vpc - Creates a new VPC resource.
+* 1: POST /vpc - Creates a new VPC resource.
-2: GET /vpc/{orderId} - Fetches details of an existing VPC resource.
+* 2: GET /vpc/{orderId} - Fetches details of an existing VPC resource.

-The API follows an asynchronous architecture, using AWS services like API Gateway, Lambda, DynamoDB, and Step Functions.
+The API follows an asynchronous architecture, using AWS services like API Gateway, Cognito Lambda, DynamoDB, and Step Functions.

 ## Architecture